 - No food or beverages, including water, are allowed in the reading room.

-- Special Collections and Archives reserves the right to inspect all research materials and personal articles before researchers exit the reading room.
+- Special Collections & Archives reserves the right to inspect all research materials and personal articles before researchers make duplications or exit the reading room.
 Please note that the reading room is monitored by surveillance cameras and recorded on video at all times.

-- If mistakes in filing or damage to materials are discovered, please alert Reading Room staff.
+- If you discover mistakes in filing or damage to materials, please alert Reading Room staff.
 Do not rearrange materials yourself.

 - Please let Reading Room staff know when you have finished working.
 If you plan to return, we can hold materials under your name for one week.

-Please contact Special Collections and Archives staff with any questions prior to your visit at (818) 677-2832 or firstname.lastname@example.org.
+- Please contact Special Collections & Archives staff with any questions prior to your visit at email@example.com.